 Some hiccups and opportunities along the way

 No project is ever totally straightforward and we did encounter a few hiccups, some were problems and others were opportunities.
 Due to the impact of COVID-19, some lead times for furniture and products were a challenge but nothing we couldn’t overcome.
-Other opportunities that presented themselves were an opportunity of a new to us kitchen and some incredible original floorboards.
+Other opportunities that presented themselves were an opportunity of a new which we hadn’t planned for and the discovery of some incredible original floorboards.